(Updated Oct. 22, 2020)

-Our goal is to remain open through fall semester.
 Students should be checking their Dalton State email and GeorgiaView regularly for updates on courses and other departments on campus.
 We are doing all we can to fulfill our mission to graduate students, even during these challenging times.

 Masks are also required outside when social distancing is not possible.

 The mask requirement applies to students, employees and visitors.
 Anyone not wearing a mask will be asked to put one on or to leave.
 Accommodations will be made for people who are unable to wear a mask due to documented health reasons.

 Our current plans were created with guidance provided by the University System of Georgia (USG), the Governor’s Task Force, the Georgia Department of Public Health (GDPH) and the Centers for Disease Control and Prevention (CDC).
 Plans are subject to change and Dalton State has prepared contingency plans in case it becomes necessary to return to remote instruction.

 Dalton State is following a new calendar for fall semester that allows classes to begin as originally scheduled but end the day before Thanksgiving break.
 When students leave for Thanksgiving break, they will not need to return to campus until spring semester.
 Fall commencement ceremony plans are yet to be determined.

 The calendar is as follows: